FezaiRoumaissa100/DriveWise/README.md

 # DriveWise – Smart & Responsible Driving Companion
 DriveWise is an intelligent mobile solution designed to enhance road safety, improve driver awareness, and promote eco-friendly driving.
 The system includes a mobile application connected to a SmartBox installed inside the vehicle.
-The SmartBox contains a forward-facing camera that observes the driver and analyzes their state in real time.
+The SmartBox contains a forward-facing camera that observes the driver and analyzes their state in real time, and a rear-facing camera that monitors the road environment (for example, traffic signs and road panels) to detect posted speed limits and hazardous patterns — enabling timely notifications to the driver to reduce speed or comply with road rules.

 DriveWise combines driver monitoring, behavior analysis, and contextual alerts to help users adopt safer and more responsible driving habits.